Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 The `GPUDevice` provides APIs to create GPU objects such as buffers and textures, and execute commands on the device.
 The distinction between the `GPUAdapter` and `GPUDevice` is similar to that of `VkPhysicalDevice` and `VkDevice` in Vulkan.
-As with WebGL2, we need a context for the canvas which will be used to display our rendered image.
-To use WebGPU with the canvas, we request a `gpupresent` context.
+As with WebGL, we need a context for the canvas which will be used to display our rendered image.
+To use WebGPU with the canvas, we request a `gpupresent` context (Safari calls it a `gpu` context).
-After this setup, we can load our shaders and vertex data, configure our render targets, and build our render pipeline, to draw our triangle to the canvas.
+After this setup, we can load our shaders and vertex data, configure our render targets, and build our render pipeline, to draw our triangle!

 {% highlight js %}
 (async () => {